2019 Under-21 Provincial Championship

 The 2019 Under-21 Provincial Championship was the 2019 edition of the Under-21 Provincial Championship, an annual national Under-21 rugby union competition held in South Africa, and was contested from 21 June to 7 September 2019.

 Competition rules and information

 There were six participating teams in the 2019 Under-21 Provincial Championship.
 Each team played the other five teams twice during the pool stage, once at home and once away.
 Teams received four points for a win and two points for a draw.
 Bonus points were awarded to teams that scored four or more tries in a game, as well as to teams that lost a match by seven points or less.
-Teams were ranked by log points, then points difference (points scored less points conceded).
+Teams were ranked by log points, then points difference (points scored minus points conceded).

-The top four teams in the pool stage qualified for the semi-finals, where the top-placed team hosted the fourth-placed team, and the second-placed team hosted the third-placed team.
+The top four teams in the pool stage qualified for the semi-finals, with the top-placed team hosting the fourth-placed team, and the second-placed team hosting the third-placed team.
 The two semi-final winners played in the final, played as a curtain-raiser for the 2019 Currie Cup Premier Division final.